harlenalvarez/rck-documentation/guide/index.md

 ## Overview

 React Canvas Kit (RCK) is a comprehensive toolkit designed to streamline the integration and management of canvas functionalities within React applications.
 This toolkit facilitates a range of common canvas operations from initial setup and managing transformations to handling user events and rendering interactive popovers.
 With added support for scrollbar management <Badge type="warning" text="beta" />, RCK enhances the developer experience by simplifying the use of the Canvas API, while still providing full access to its comprehensive set of tools.

+## Pre-requisite
+Before proceeding, ensure you have a React application set up.
+If you need to create one, you can use your preferred tool or framework.
+For example, [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) offers a quick and efficient way to scaffold a new React project.
+Follow the linked guide for step-by-step instructions on setting up a project with Vite.

 ## Installation
 Install the react canvas kit and it's dependencies